Skip to main content

 The example code should be used as-is to validate SSH client-server communication.
 After verifying that the TrustCore SDK code works as expected on the intended system, the example code may be customized or used as a model for other implementations:

-• Customizing an Asynchronous NanoSSH Server Implementation
+• Customizing an Asynchronous NanoSSH server Implementation

-• Customizing a Synchronous NanoSSH Server Implementation
+• Customizing a Synchronous NanoSSH server Implementation

-• Customizing a NanoSSH SFTP Server Implementation
+• Customizing a NanoSSH SFTP server Implementation

-Table 2 shows which example files correspond to which NanoSSH product, as well as which flags to define to fully enable the example file’s code.
+The following table shows which example files correspond to which NanoSSH product, as well as which flags to define to fully enable the example file’s code.

-Table 1.
+Table 3.
 Example Files and Configuration

 File